aonorin/code-rust-plugin/README.md

 I have trouble making the racer autocomplete work with the rust pre-defined syntax... pull requests are welcome !

 As racer takes a file path, you need to save before ctrl+spacing.

+You can use ctrl+click to see the definition of the object.